SarahSexton/NodevemberMS/README.md

 ####Come by the Microsoft booth, tell us your Unique URL.azurewebsites.net address, and claim your awesome prize!!

-You can find additional resources and infomation about Azure deployments [here](http://blogs.msdn.com/b/sarahsays/archive/2015/08/31/building-your-first-node-js-app-and-publishing-to-azure.aspx).
+You can find additional resources and information about Azure deployments [here](http://blogs.msdn.com/b/sarahsays/archive/2015/08/31/building-your-first-node-js-app-and-publishing-to-azure.aspx).

 If you would like some help creating your site, or are looking for ideas, come by the Microsoft booth, or shoot us a tweet: